Festival Location - Waterloo Park West

 Q: Will the faire happen this year with COVID-19 in Ontario?

-A: No, we've decided to cancel the in-person faire this year in the interest of public and participant safety.
-There will be online activities during the faire day that people can participate in that allows them to get a sense of the faire even though it cannot run it in the park this year.
+A: No, the City of Waterloo will not be allowing any event with greater than 100 people to take place in 2021.
+This is in the best interest for the public and participant safety given there is still a lot of risk with COVID-19 spreading in the community.
+There will be online activities during the faire day, similar to what occurred in 2020, so that people can participate in that allows them to get a sense of the faire even though it cannot run it in the park this year.

 Q: What events will happen online and how to do I find out about them?